- Home

 Types of bronchiectasis

-Since bronchiectasis can be caused by cystic fibrosis, bronchiectasis is usually categorized as either cystic fibrosis bronchiectasis (CFB) or non-cystic fibrosis bronchiectasis (NCFB).
+Bronchiectasis may be brought on by damage from other conditions that affect the lungs.
+Because bronchiectasis is often linked to cystic fibrosis, bronchiectasis is usually categorized as either cystic fibrosis bronchiectasis (CFB) or noncystic fibrosis bronchiectasis (NCFB).

 Bronchiectasis symptoms and risks